Catholic Church in Bronx, NY

 CONFESSIONS IN OUR CHURCH

-2. You will see two confession stations in the church, one by hallway near the sacristy and the other in the front of church.
-We will not be using the confessionals for safety reasons.
+1 You will see two confession stations in the church, one by hallway near the sacristy and the other in the front of church.

-4. Those who are waiting for confession should stand at a respectful distance to preserve confidentiality.
-Also while you are waiting, please observe the proper social distancing as marked by the blue tape in the aisles.
+3. Those who are waiting for confession should stand outside at a respectful distance to preserve confidentiality.